codebreaker64/Orbital/README.md

 Usage
 This application aims to help people who want to alleviate stress and loneliness and also to improve their mental well-being.

+# How to use the app

+Step 1: downlaod the apk from this link:

+Step 2: Install the apk
+Step 3: The app will open up and you can start using it!